American Royal

-The American Royal is a livestock show, horse show, rodeo, and barbecue competition held each year in September - November at various sites in the Kansas City metropolitan area.
+The American Royal is a not-for-profit organization with the purpose to champion food and agriculture.
+The organization coordinates events and programs, including a livestock show, horse show, rodeo, and barbecue competition held each year in September - November at various sites in the Kansas City metropolitan area.
 The Future Farmers of America (now the National FFA Organization) was founded during the annual Royal.
 The Kansas City Royals professional baseball team derived its name from the Royal.